 100. Hungary fulfils the international and national data provision obligations relating to electronic pollution reporting and registration systems through the set-up and operation of the National PRTR required under the E-PRTR - European Pollution Release and Transfer Register established by Regulation 166/2006/EC, overriding the EPER-European Pollutant Emission Register, and the UN-EGB PRTR (Pollution Release and Transfer Register) Protocol.
 Hungary signed the PRTR Protocol in Kiev – in the framework of the ministerial conference held on May 21-23, 2003 – and ratified it on June 8, 2009.
-Ratification was promulgated in act LIII of 2009.
-The PRTR Protocol entered into force on October 8, 2009.
+Ratification was promulgated in act LIII. of 2009.
+The PRTR Protocol entered into force on 8 October 2009.

-101. The ministry responsible for the environment actively participated in the drafting of the first two EPER reports (2004 and 2006), submitted to these to the European Commission and made the data accessible to the public on the website of the ministry.
-It implemented the PRTR system in the course of implementing the E-PRTR/PRTR in conformity with European Union regulations.
-The PRTR contains an expanded pollutant list identical to the E-PRTR.
 The ministry established the legislative framework necessary for the set-up of the register in 2007.
 In such framework it modified the scope of pollutants subject to mandatory data provision, in accordance with the statutory regulation relating to the prevention of parallel data provision.
-It expanded it with new reporting obligations, in harmony with sectorial regulations (e.g. it integrated the reporting obligation of emissions resulting from accidents and the used analytical/calculation methods in the sectorial databases, it elaborated independent data sheets for the reporting of air emissions from diffuse sources for livestock plants and the industrial sector, and also modified data sheets necessary for data provision relating to waste management, etc.).
+It expanded it with new reporting obligations, in harmony with sectorial regulations (e.g. it integrated the reporting obligation of accident generated emissions and the used analytical/calculation methods in the sectorial databases, it elaborated independent data sheets for the reporting of air emissions from diffuse sources for livestock plants and the industrial sector, and also modified data sheets necessary for data provision relating to waste management, etc.).
 Separate legislation sets out the reporting obligations relating to CO2 which serve compliance with the EU ETS (Emission Trade System) and are also compliant with E-PRTR/PRTR data provision.

 In 2012 the map applications for the viewing of the E-PRTR reports have been completed and are useable by the Google Earth program.
-The map file contains the factories in the E-PRTR register grouped per sector, region, inspectorate and county level in the given year.

-Hungary has so far prepared five E-PRTR reports beginning with the data supplying obligation for 2007 and yearly since then until the closure of the data supply in 2011for the European Commission; it is currently working on the preparation of tasks necessary for submitting the sixth E-PRTR report due in 2014.
-In 2009 it set up the national PRTR website (http://prtr.kvvm.hu, currently http://okir.kvvm.hu/prtr/) for the widely accessible publication of E-PRTR/PRTR data which provides access to data provided for the first five years and the time between 2007 and 2011.
-The latest report on 2011 completed in 2013 contains the pollutant output and waste transportation data of 718 domestic industrial and agrarian complexes in 2011.
-The website provides information relating to the air, water and soil emissions of Hungary’s largest existing industrial environmental polluters at individual business premises, the quantity of pollutants in waste water and waste removal, in a table format, with dynamic search options and a computerised geographic information display.
+In 2009, for a wide spread data publication the E- PRTR website was created where the annual reports and information service can be found.
+The website provides information relating to the air, water and soil emissions of Hungary’s largest existing industrial polluters at individual business premises, the quantity of pollutants in waste water and waste removal, in a table format, with dynamic search options and a computerised geographic information display.